-Why does a flower girl put flower petals on the runner for the bride to walk on?
+Why does a flower girl put petals on the runner for the bride to walk on?

-A wedding aisle runner was used long ago to protect elaborate dresses especially for outside weddings.
-It is the pathway into the bride's new future.
+A wedding aisle runner was used long ago to protect elaborate dresses, especially for outside weddings.
+This symbolizes the pathway to the bride's new future.